-Create this easy easter art with your students this spring.
+Create this easy Easter art with your students this spring.
 It’s super simple, but yields such beautiful results!
-Be sure to add it to your list of Easter activities for toddlers and preschoolers.
+Be sure to add it to your list of Easter activities for preschoolers and kindergarten kids.

 If you’re a regular reader of Fun-A-Day, you know I love creating fun art projects for the kids.
 And I especially like including them in my lesson plans whenever a big event or holiday is coming up.
 It’s a great way to commemorate a special occasion.

 I also think Easter is a really easy holiday to plan for in a preschool classroom.
 It’s the perfect time to get the children excited to learn about certain topics like hatching chicks, bunnies, color theory, and more!
 And even if you aren’t interested in those themes, there are so many ways to incorporate Easter components into your regularly scheduled lessons.

 Easter Bunny Cookie Cutter Art

 I love the way the paints meld together in this beautiful Easter art.
 This may come as a surprise – but the beautiful pattern is incredibly simple to create.
 So much so that your preschoolers will think that it’s a piece of cake!
 Now, let’s talk about how you can walk your students through creating their own beautiful work of art.

 Materials for the Easy Easter Art

 In my experience, it’s best to have all of the necessary materials laid out before beginning any project.
 Imagine having to dig through the supply closet while a classroom full of preschoolers is left to their own devices.
 Things could go seriously awry!
 So, if only for your own sanity, try to have everything ready to go before getting started.